PokieSteven/Blog1/README.md

 ## Slight history of genetic engineering and the potential future

-This all might sound scary.
-Yes, it is, but it has been in practice for decades, since the early 1960s.
 Here is a quick summary of the history of GT:
 <img src="Figure 2.png">

 <img src="Figure 3.png"> **Figure 2 and Figure 3 History of gene therapy , [Source:TAMURA, R., & TODA, M. (2020).
 Historic Overview of Genetic Engineering Technologies for Human Gene Therapy. _Neurologia Medico-Chirurgica, 60_(10), 483–491. ](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7555159/)**